vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `power_state` - Power state of machine.

 * `project_id` - The id of the project this resource belongs to.

-* `tags` - A set of tag keys and optional values that were set on this resource. example:[ { "key" : "ownedBy", "value": "Rainpole" } ]

 * `update_at` - Date when the entity was last updated.
 The date is ISO 8601 and UTC.